With 82,000 followers on Twitter, I know there’s a long line… but I think I must be Dr Ted Naiman’s #1 fan!

 So, if it’s not insulin resistance or insulin toxicity, what is it then?

 The fundamental problem is energy toxicity.
 Our nutrient-poor, low-satiety diet has driven us to eat more than we need or that our bodies can handle, and we exceed our body’s capacity to store energy, or our Your Personal Fat Threshold.

 To address and reverse energy toxicity, we need to change WHAT and WHEN we eat.
 It’s not simply a matter of limiting calories; we always eat when we’re hungry until we feel full or satiated.

-How much we eat matters, but unless we change the quality of the food we eat and begin giving our bodies what they need, we will only be able to consciously control the quantity of these foods we’re consuming for so long.
+How much we eat matters, but unless we change the quality of the food we eat and begin giving our bodies what they need, we will only be able to consciously control the quantity of these foods we’ve been consuming for so long.
 We can do this by packing more micronutrients into each calorie we consume or by improving the nutrient density of our food.